-Any time file usage is required ( read or write a file ), validation checks should also be performed, since most of the file manipulation operations deal with user data.

-Other file check procedures include "File existence check", to verify that a filename exists.

-Addition file information is in the File Management section and information regarding Error Handling can be found in the Error Handling section of the document.
+Any time file usage is required, validation checks should also be performed as most of the file manipulation operations deal with user data.
+Other file check procedures include 'file existence check', to verify that the file name exists.
+Addition file information is in the File Management section and information regarding Error Handling can be found in the Error Handling section of this document.

-Data sources
+Data Sources

-Anytime data is passed from a trusted source to a less-trusted source, integrity checks should be made.
-This guarantees that the data has not been tampered with and we are receiving the intended data.
+Anytime data is passed from a trusted source to a less trusted source, integrity checks should be made.
+This guarantees that the data has not been tampered with and intended data is being received.
 Other data source checks include: